mezcel/photo-bat/README.md

 > This formats multimedia files to be read by the iPad via Apple iPad Camera Connection Kit

+#### Working WIP
+This is just a quick and dirty script.
+I was playing with BATCH and learning "ancient" DOS scripting.
 <span style="color: red"> WARNING!
 I dont have any error traps. </span> So read the prompts and dont commit the final step untill you agree with the confirmation screen.

 ##### Dependancies: